Low-alcohol beer: Production process

 A different approach to making 0.5% non-alcoholic beer is to reduce the formation of alcohol in the first place, so that craft brewers do not need to pay the expense of having to dealcoholize a beer.
 Methods include using special low-sugar grains, yeast which converts less sugar to alcohol, or removing sugar from the wort before fermentation.
 These can be combined with limited fermentation, in which the fermentation process is stopped early.

+In 2023, the Australian brand, sörzero, became among the first to release a "molecularly brewed" non-alcoholic beer with a true 0.00% ABV rating.
+Developed by a team of scientists at the University of New South Wales, the "molecular brewing" process relies on food chemistry rather than traditional fermentation.